kraj011/DiscordAuthBotV2/README.md

 - [ ] Add key groups / types
 - [ ] Switch to a formal DB instead of local json files

-## Questions?

-If you have any questions, feel free to message me on twitter @DynxSZN